acroy/Quantum.jl/docs/docs.md

 	0

-It is assumed when performing linear algebraic operations with normal vectors/matrices that they are in the same basis as the `StateRep`:
+It is assumed when performing linear algebraic operations with normal vectors/matrices that they are in the same basis as the state representation:

 	julia> tsr+[1:8]
 	StateRep{Ket} | :a,:a,:a ; qb ⊗ qb ⊗ qb ⟩: